Protestant Scholastic Argument Against Transubstantiation Refuted

 The argument runs thus: To be an accident is to be such a being as to inhere in a subject.
 Yet, it is posited by Transubstantiation that there are accidents which exist without inherence in a subject (sine subiecto).
 Therefore, Transubstantiation posits a contradiction, i.e., that that which inheres in a subject exists without inherence in a subject.

 DIRECT REPLY: I distinguish the major.
-To be an accident according to the common notion is to actually inhere in a subject, denied, to possess the relation of inherence and, therefore, either actually or aptitudinally, conceded.
+To be an accident according to the common notion is to actually inhere in a subject, denied, to possess the referentiality of inherence and, therefore, either actually or aptitudinally, conceded.

 I contradistinguish the minor (and thus show the equivocation).
 It is posited by Transubstantiation that there are accidents which exist without actual inherence in a subject, I subdistinguish, those accidents which, according to their general notion require actual inherence (such as whiteness and the like), denied, those accidents which, according to their general notion are sufficiently individuated by aptitudinal inherence (such as dimensive quantity), conceded.
 Otherwise, denied.